vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 After importing the `useCart` you need to get proper function and pass the product and quantity of items. `loading` is the object which includes the loading state of the element.

   * removing an item from a cart and update quantity

-The product in the cart of your application need to have some kind of remove button, so adding `removeFromCart`is needed.
+The product in the cart of your application needs to have some kind of remove button, so adding `removeFromCart` function is needed.
 It can be done similarly like other `useCart` properties.

 ```js
 <template>